DYK: The 5 Ds of Food Allergy Prevention

 Various research has led to these findings and recommendations:

-—Let your LO get dirty: Good dirt can be good for kids!
-Make mud pies, go all in at the playground and run wild.
+—Let your LO get dirty: Good dirt (healthy bacteria in soil) can be good for kids and help strengthen their immune system!
+Translation: Make mud pies, go all in at the playground and run wild.

-—Vitamin D-lightful: Infants who are vitamin D deficient were 3x more likely to have an egg allergy and 11x more likely to have a peanut allergy, as well as more likely to have multiple rather than single food allergies.
-Speak with your pediatrician about safe ways to get vitamin D in your little one.
+—Vitamin D-lightful: Infants who are vitamin D deficient were 3x more likely to have an egg allergy and 11x more likely to have a peanut allergy, as well as more likely to have multiple rather than single food allergies, according to a Murdoch Children’s Research Institute Study.
+Speak with your pediatrician about safe ways to get more vitamin D – whether that’s through sunlight, supplements, or fortified foods.

-—Mix it up: Diversify diets from a young age, including early introduction and ongoing inclusion of common allergens in tiny tummies.
+—Mix it up: Diversify diets from a young age, including early introduction and ongoing inclusion of common allergens in your little one’s diet.
+The LEAP Study, led by Mission MightyMe Co-founder Dr. Gideon Lack found that early and regular consumption of peanut foods, starting in the first year of life, could prevent the majority of peanut allergies- a discovery that changed feeding guidelines globally.
 Plus, common food allergens are some of the most nutrient-dense foods, which means benefits for growing bodies!
-Check out our Early Allergen Introduction Guide and Early Allergen Introduction Checklist for tasty sample meal plans and easy ways to consistently incorporate common allergens into your little one's diet.
+Research has also shown that diverse diets in infancy lower the risk of developing a food allergy substantially.
+Check out our Early Allergen Introduction Guide and Early Allergen Introduction Checklist for tasty sample meal plans and easy ways to diversify and consistently incorporate common allergens into your little one's diet.

-In conclusion: more puppy snuggles, safe sun and mud pies for our little ones?
+In conclusion: enjoy all the foods, moisturize, more puppy snuggles, safe sun and mud pies for our little ones?
 Challenge accepted!
+The 5 Ds are about helping you feel confident in the everyday choices that support your child’s health and wellness from the very beginning.

 Sources: